Neloop/jaclp/README.md

 ### Permission Service Example

 Following implementation is only example and it should be different for every project.
-The important thing is to implement `getRole()` and `getResource()` methods to comply `IPermissionService` interface.
+The important thing is to implement `getRole()` and `getResource()` methods to comply with `IPermissionService` interface.
 Get role method should return  `Role` object which contains defined permission rules for the given role identification.
 Get resource method is used for _ABAC_ authorization and should return resource repository for given resource identification.
 If project does not use _ABAC_ authorization `getResource()` can return empty list.

 ```java
 package app.security.acl;